MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/pre-provisioning/hybrid-azure-ad-join-workflow.md

 This step by step tutorial guides you through using Intune to perform a Windows Autopilot for pre-provisioned deployment scenario when the devices are also joined to an on-premises domain, also known as hybrid Azure AD join.

-The purpose of this tutorial is to provide a step by step guide for all the steps required for the configuration for a successful Autopilot for pre-provisioned deployment hybrid Azure AD join deployment using Intune.
+The purpose of this tutorial is a step by step guide for all the configuration steps required for a successful Autopilot for pre-provisioned deployment hybrid Azure AD join deployment using Intune.
 The tutorial is also designed as a walkthrough in a lab or testing scenario, but can be expanded for use in a production environment.

 Before beginning, refer to the [Plan your hybrid Azure Active Directory join implementation](/azure/active-directory/devices/hybrid-azuread-join-plan) to make sure all prerequisites are met for joining on-premises AD devices to Azure AD.

 > [!NOTE]
 >
-> Since Windows Autopilot for pre-provisioned deployment hybrid Azure AD join builds on top of [Windows Autopilot hybrid user-driven Azure AD join](../user-driven/hybrid-azure-ad-join-workflow.md), it's strongly recommended that the Windows Autopilot hybrid user-driven Azure AD join scenario is setup, tested, and working first before attempting to use the Windows Autopilot for pre-provisioned deployment hybrid Azure AD join scenario.
+> Since Windows Autopilot for pre-provisioned deployment hybrid Azure AD join builds on top of [Windows Autopilot hybrid user-driven Azure AD join](../user-driven/hybrid-azure-ad-join-workflow.md), it's recommended that the Windows Autopilot hybrid user-driven Azure AD join scenario is set up, tested, and working first before attempting to use the Windows Autopilot for pre-provisioned deployment hybrid Azure AD join scenario.
 If the Windows Autopilot user-driven hybrid Azure AD join doesn't work, then most likely the Windows Autopilot pre-provisioned deployment hybrid Azure AD join scenario won't work either.

 ## Windows Autopilot for pre-provisioned deployment hybrid Azure AD join overview